Getting Started - Switching Older People On To New Technologies

 - Overcoming their fear of technology

-- Confidence in using the internet helps older people stay active, healthy and less isolated.
+- Confidence in using the internet helps older people stay active, healthy and less isolated

 - Information technology offers opportunities to connect, communicate and stay in touch with family and friends.

-- The internet offers greater consumer choice, convenience and savings for older people.
+- The internet offers greater consumer choice, convenience and savings for older people

-Benefits for Corporate Partners
+Benefits for Partners

 - Partnership on a successful and well-established, award-winning programme